Revolver (2005 film): Plot

 Elsewhere, to settle a debt with Macha, Jake's brother Billy is betrayed by his bodyguard, who lets Sorter and Paul into Billy's home.
-Paul tortures Billy, threatens to kidnap Billy's daughter and set him on fire in order to find out where Jake is.
+Paul tortures Billy, threatens to kidnap Billy's daughter and set him on fire to find out where Jake is.
 The violent acts unsettle Sorter, and allow him to find his conscience.
 Against his better judgement, he rejects his ego by killing Paul and all his companions to rescue the girl.

-(Note: In the theatrical release, Sorter is killed and the girl is taken.)
+(In the theatrical release, Sorter is killed by Macha's last remaining henchman and the girl is taken.)

 That night, an armed Jake breaks into the penthouse where Macha is sleeping.
-Surprisingly, he kneels before the bed and asks a half naked Macha for forgiveness.
+Surprisingly, he kneels before the bed and asks a half-naked Macha for forgiveness.
 Jake leaves in the elevator, which gets stuck at the 13th floor.
 Macha retrieves his own handgun, and rushes down the stairs to meet Jake on the ground floor.
 While waiting in the elevator, Jake has a conversation in his mind in which he rejects his ego.
 By doing this, Jake steps off the proverbial chess board by making a conscious effort to reverse everything his ego tells him to do.
 This is seen to be the truest and most fundamental application of the Formula.

 As the doors open on Jake and he is about to leave the building, Macha holds him at gunpoint, but a calm Jake refuses to fear him.
-He leaves Macha a crying, pathetic mess, weeping in the foyer of his penthouse - Jake has rejected the ego, where as Macha has been seen to be consumed by it, resulting in his humiliation.

-(Note: This is where the Director's Cut ends.)
+He leaves Macha a crying, pathetic mess, weeping in the foyer of his penthouse.
+Jake has rejected the ego, whereas Macha has been seen to be consumed by it, resulting in his humiliation.
+(This is where the director's cut ends.)

-In the theatrical release of the film, Jake finds out about the niece's kidnapping and decides to return the crime bosses money to save her.
-When he arrives, Macha points a gun on Jake's niece, but Jake shows no fear.
-A humiliated Macha remarks that Jake can't kill him if he is already dead.
-Then he puts the gun to his head and pulls the trigger as the screen cuts to black.
+In the theatrical release of the film, Jake finds out about the niece's kidnapping and decides to return the crime boss's money to save her.
+When he arrives, Macha points a gun at Jake's niece, but Jake shows no fear.
+A humiliated Macha remarks that Jake cannot kill him if he is already dead.
+Then, he puts the gun to his head and pulls the trigger as the screen cuts to black.